Ignaz Kreidl: Aryanization of J. Schreiber & Neffen

 Ignaz Kreidl was a major stockholder in J. Schreiber & Neffen, one of the leading glass manufacturers in Austria-Hungary.

 Kreidl owned 8,512 shares in Schreiber, almost half of the company's total of 20,000 shares.
 An additional 4,430 shares belonged to Frederike Selahettin, who was also considered Jewish by the National Socialists.
 The remainder were still held by the Schreiber family, who had been considered Aryan.

 Effective June 15, 1938, the Schreiber company was "Aryanized".
 The possessions of Kreidl and Selahettin were confiscated by the Gestapo and declared to be the property of "the Land of Austria".
 Selling the shares "at the best possible price" proved particularly difficult because some of the company's assets were outside German jurisdiction: There were Schreiber factories in Czechoslovakia, which were not at the time under German control.

 One of Creditanstalt-Weiner Bankverein's holdings was a glass company, Stölzle Glasindustrie AG.
-CA and Stölzle were both interested parties in the acquisition of Schreiber, but their interests did not always align with those of authorities in Reichenberg and Troppau.
+CA and Stölzle were both interested parties in the acquisition of Schreiber, but their interests did not always align with those of authorities in Liberec and Opava.
 In spite of concerns that the Schreiber factories would be unable to pay their bills and would lose their skilled workforce, negotiations took more than a year.
 Special arrangements had to be made to deal with assets that were now in different countries.
 Finally, the sale of the Schreiber shares to Stölzle was approved.